microsoft/ivy/doc/install.md

 Note, the `-j 4` tells make to use four CPU's.
 You can use another number if you want.

+Do this:

+    export LD_LIBRARY_PATH=/usr/local/lib:

+and put the above command in `~/.bash` as well.
+Also, do this:

+    export PYTHONPATH=/usr/local/lib/python2.7/site-packages:$PYTHONPATH

+and put the above command in `~/.profile` as well.

 Now test your installation like this:

     $ python